Energy House 2.0

 Research conducted through the Energy House over the last ten years has led to important changes in the way that UK housing becomes more energy efficient.
 Now imagine if we could replicate the environmental conditions experienced by housing stock and consumers throughout most of the world.
 This would give us the opportunity to work with international industry partners and help to solve some major global challenges.

-In May 2022, we will see the start of the next phase of work when in partnership with Barratt Developments, St Gobain, Bellway Homes and Muse Developments we will start building test houses inside the environmental chambers, this will be followed by testing and research programmes which will continue until spring 2023.
+In May 2022, we will see the start of the next phase of work when in partnership with Barratt Developments, Saint-Gobain, and Bellway Homes we will start building test houses inside the environmental chambers, this will be followed by testing and research programmes which will continue until spring 2023.

 This project is part funded from the England European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020 and the Office for Students.